Online Directory Business Model Explained

 Monetizing your online directory is definitely worthwhile.

-There are top directories out there raking in millions per year at a stupid high-profit margin.
+There are top directories out there raking in millions of dollars per year at a remarkably high profit margin.

 That’s because of the popularity and organic traffic they were able to accrue.